thomas-xin/hyperchoron/README.md

 ![thumbnail](https://raw.githubusercontent.com/thomas-xin/hyperchoron/refs/heads/main/thumb.jpg)

-- Disclaimer: Hyperchoron does not apply generative AI to produce songs; all notes are produced from the inputs only, and are not manifested by neural networks.
+- Disclaimer: Hyperchoron does not apply generative AI to produce songs; all notes are produced from the inputs only, and are not manifested or extrapolated by neural networks.
 This means that if you want the best results, you should find existing versions or transcriptions of the song that are of high quality.
 # Instructions for use
 ## Installation
 - Install [python](https://www.python.org) and [pip](https://pip.pypa.io/en/stable/)